MJoergen/HyperRAM/PORTING.md

 # Porting guidelines

 This page describes steps you need to take in order to incorporate this HyperRAM controller into your design.

-The Example Design uses the Artix 7 FPGA from Xilinx.
-However, the controller has been written in pure RTL (i.e. as portable as possible), making use of only rising edge flip flops and no other IP blocks.
-It should therefore be a relatively easy task to port this project to other FPGAs, even other vendors as well, e.g. Lattice or Intel.
+The HyperRAM internal state machine has been written in pure RTL (i.e. as portable as possible), making use of only rising edge flip flops and no other IP blocks, and should be trivially portable.

-When porting the HyperRAM controller to your own project, there are three key points to consider:
+However, the input and output drivers make heavy use of AMD/Xilinx-specific primitives and constraints, so these need to be manually ported when choosing other vendors,

+Below, the following aspects are discussed in detail:

 * Tri-state buffering
 * Clocking